Anna-Myzukina/facebook-clone/README.md

 ## Project: [Building Facebook](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

-## Live version of project :  [facebook-clone](https://desolate-bastion-95748.herokuapp.com/login)
+## A Live version of the project:  [facebook-clone](https://desolate-bastion-95748.herokuapp.com/login)
 ![screen](https://github.com/Anna-Myzukina/facebook-clone/blob/master/app/assets/images/1.png)

 ## Description

 Building Facebook clone.
 As usual, any additional styling will be up to you but the really important stuff is to get the data and back end working properly.
-You’ll put together some of the core features of the platform – users, profiles, “friending”, posts, news feed, and “liking”.
+You’ll put together some of the core features of the platform – users, profiles, “friending”, posts, a news feed, and “liking”.
 You’ll also implement sign-in with the real Facebook by using Omniauth and Devise.

 ## Skills
 - [ ] Ruby on Rails